By Dennis Thompson

 To help teenagers quit vaping, Truth Initiative has come up with a first-of-its-kind program that offers support.

-Kids who text "QUIT" to (202) 804-9884 will start receiving text messages offering assistance and guiding them to resources, Koval said.
+Teens and young adults who text "QUITNOW" to 202-759-6436 will start receiving text messages offering assistance and guiding them to resources, Koval said.

 "We'll enroll you and send you a series of messages every day that will help you set a quit date, help give you encouragement, tips and tools for how to quit," Koval said.
 "If you're feeling like you're craving, you can text us and we will immediately respond with some real-time help."